Biofeedback

 • Take a test: If you try to solve a math problem or riddle, you can see how stress affects your body’s response.

-As you try each suggestion, you can watch how it affects the results on the screen in real time.
-With practice, you can learn to create the same bodily changes without the feedback screen or the practitioner’s prompts.
+As you try each suggestion, you can watch, hear or feel how it affects your body through the feedback device in real time.
+With practice, you can learn to create the same bodily changes without the feedback device or provider’s prompts.

 Advertisement